MohanGsk/ApplicationInsights-Home/heartbeat/heartbeat-specification.md

 that they add to the Heartbeat are described below.

 ### AppServicesHeartbeatTelemetryModule
-This module will add some key environment variable values to the Heartbeat that describe an Azure App Service that has been instrumented with the Application Insights SDK.
+For applications that are deployed on Azure App Services (Web Apps, Azure Functions) this module will add some key environment variable values to the Heartbeat that describe an Azure App Service that has been instrumented with the Application Insights SDK.

 | Name            | Type   | Example Value        | Description      |
 |-----------------|--------|----------------------|------------------|